 Service Description Service Code

 Unclaimable Services AD80

+AD997 - when client is on

+a leave of absence

 Sober Living Environment AD95

 17. DMC-ODS Contractor Requirements

 a.
 Licensure/Agency

 Contractor shall be licensed, registered, and DMC certified in accordance with applicable laws and regulations.
 Contractor shall comply with the following regulations and guidelines.
 In the event of a conflict between regulatory requirements, the more stringent provisions shall prevail.